monproweb/dev-wisdom-daily/README.md

-# 🤖 Developer Quote Twitter Bot
+# 🤖 Developer Quote Threads/Twitter Bot

-This is a Twitter bot that generates and tweets developer quotes along with an image based on the description provided by the quote.
+This is a Threads/Twitter bot that generates and thread/tweets developer quotes along with an image based on the description provided by the quote.

 ## 🚀 Technologies Used